 Annually, the case manager completes a risk assessment to determine individuals' potential risks, particularly health and behavioral.
 This information is used to inform the team's discussion at the individual's person-centered planning meeting, and supports required to minimize heath, physical, and social risks to the individual are included in the Individual Support Plan.
-The Managed Care Organization Care Coordinator also completes a comprehensive Health Risk Assessment for individuals served.
-Issues identified are included in the MCO's Individual Care Plan.
 The person-centered service plan has a section titled "shared planning" specifically to document health and safety related outcomes as identified in the risk assessment.
 Areas of potential risk to the individual that are identified on the annual risk assessment must be addressed under outcomes developed during the shared planning process.
 Activities related to this information are discussed at the annual planning meeting and detailed in each provider's Plan for Supports as necessary.